Generic Name: cyclosporine (SYE kloe SPOR een)

 Brand Name: Gengraf, Neoral, SandIMMUNE

-You should not use this medication if you are allergic to cyclosporine.
-You may not be able to use cyclosporine if you have:
+You should not use Sandimmune if you are allergic to it.
+You may not be able to use this medicine if you have:

 untreated or uncontrolled high blood pressure; or

 any type of cancer.

 If you are being treated for psoriasis, you should not receive ultraviolet light therapy (PUVA or UVB), radiation treatments, coal tar, or drugs that weaken the immune system (such as methotrexate) while you are receiving Sandimmune.